apollo-elements/apollo-elements/docs/blog/todo-app/index.md

 The typical to-do app has a backend which contains the authoritative database of to-dos, and a frontend which displays the list and exposes UI for operations like adding, editing, or deleting to-dos.
 We'll build our 'frontend' out of a single GraphQL query and some GraphQL mutations.

 ### Non-Goals
 For the purposes of this blog post, we're focusing solely on the frontend side, so a proper backend server and database is out of scope.
 Instead, we'll implement a fake 'backend' that uses localStorage to persist our todo list.
-We're still going to write GraphQL resolver functions, though, so we could copy parts of our mocked backend into server running on NodeJS and with some small modifications it would still work.
+We're still going to write GraphQL resolver functions, though, so we could copy parts of our mocked backend into a server running on NodeJS and with some small modifications it would still work.

 We also won't be doing any fancy footwork like pagination or advanced cache management.
 We're assuming a short todo list that fits on one screen.